Disappearance of Cleashindra Hall: Investigation and aftermath

 The police rebuffed Hall's mother's initial attempt to report her missing, claiming that she would have to be missing for 24 hours before her disappearance could be reported.

 Theories regarding Hall's fate range from her attempting to walk home and being abducted to leaving voluntarily.

-Two weeks following Hall's disappearance, the police searched the home of Dr. Amos, which also served as his office, since that was the last place where Hall had been seen.
+Two weeks following Hall's disappearance, the police searched the home of Amos, which also served as his office, since that was the last place where Hall had been seen.
 According to Laurell Hall, there was no sign of a struggle there.
-However, Hall's mother believed that Dr. Amos had enough time to discard any evidence potentially left from such a struggle.
+However, Hall's mother believed that Amos had enough time to discard any evidence potentially left from such a struggle.
 In her opinion, the police should not have waited weeks to examine a potential crime scene.
 Lt.
 Terry Hopson of the Pine Bluff Police Department has reported that their search of the Amos home failed to turn up any evidence that Hall was either injured or attacked there.

-Dr. Larry Amos' property has been searched pursuant to a warrant.
+Larry Amos' property has been searched pursuant to a warrant.
 Larry Amos is considered a person of interest.

-Police do believe Hall left with someone she knew.
+Police believe Hall left with someone she knew.
 Her disappearance was featured in an episode of Find Our Missing.

 According to Terry Hopson, the local police "have spent many hours and manpower on this case over the years", and the investigation was still ongoing in 2009.

 The local police considers the Hall case likely to involve kidnapping, but reportedly had no clues to the identity of any potential kidnappers.
-Dr. Amos reported seeing Hall entering someone's car, but did not see who was driving and could offer no description of the vehicle.
+Amos reported seeing Hall entering someone's car, but did not see who was driving and could offer no description of the vehicle.
 Hall did not have a mobile phone with her, and the case predates the mobile phone tracking methods used by police in other missing person cases.

 An early suspect in the case was a local boy, whose name was not given to the press.
 Hall reportedly liked him and acted friendly with him.
 The boy was subjected to police interrogation and his vehicle was searched, but the police could not connect him to the disappearance and he did not provide any leads.
 The boy was also subjected to a polygraph test, but the results were inconclusive.